complexsystemslab/project_ideas/project_ideas.md

 ### Project idea 6B

 This is a project on automatically discovering scientific laws (like Kepler's Law) from data.
-Building a Bayesian model and/or probabilistic programming model of a complex systems model like infection dynamics (SIR model) or an intra-cellular regulatory network [5].
+Once can build a Bayesian model and/or probabilistic programming model of a complex systems model like infection dynamics (SIR model) or an intra-cellular regulatory network [5].

 This would involve building a qualitative process model for a physical system.